OCHA-DAP/hdx-python-api/CONTRIBUTING.md

 1. The environment variable `HDX_KEY_TEST` needs to contain a valid key from the HDX demo server at https://demo.data-humdata-org.ahconu.org/
-2. Authentication details for Google Sheets need to be obtained from Mike Rans and either saved in a file named `gsheet_auth.json` in the same folder as `test_ckan.py` or placed in an environment variable `GSHEET_AUTH`.
+2. Authentication details for Google Sheets need to be obtained from Mike Rans and either saved in a file named `.gsheet_auth.json` in the home directory (~) or placed in an environment variable `GSHEET_AUTH`.
 The file is preferred for Windows systems since adding such a long text string to an environment variable in Windows is challenging.

 ## Testing